 For road and highway riding, full-face helmets are generally agreed to be the safest choice.
-They offer full protection for all areas of the face and head, including a chin bar and a fixed visor.
+They offer full protection for all areas of the face and head, including a chin bar, or chin strap, and a fixed visor.
 The unibody design of a full-face helmet means that fogging and lack of ventilation can be a problem, so most full-face helmets are designed with ventilation and anti-fogging systems.
 Like most helmets, they are made with a carbon fiber shell that’s designed to withstand impact and protect the user from a head injury.

 Flip-up helmets include a hinged visor that allows the face shield to be raised up.
 These helmets are popular for their convenience, but they don’t quite offer the same level of protection as a full-face helmet because the hinge mechanism makes the chin bar slightly less durable.
 Nonetheless, motorcyclists can find lots of high-quality flip-up models on the market today that will do a great job protecting them.

-Most open-face helmets have no chin bar but include protection for the top, back and sides of the head, along with a face shield visor.
-These helmets offer solid protection for most of your head, although the lack of a chin bar does come with some risks, as the chin and jaw are among the most likely areas to be injured if you’re in an accident.
+Most open-face helmets, or modular helmets, have no chin bar but include protection for the top, back and sides of the head, along with a face shield visor.
+These helmets offer solid protection for most of your head, although the lack of a chin strap does come with some risks, as the chin and jaw are among the most likely areas to be injured if you’re in an accident.

 Protective eyewear is a must if you choose to rock a half helmet.
 UV-polarized riding goggles with a backstrap are a preferred option, but anything is better than nothing.
 Riders who choose half helmets also often wear neck and face guards to keep bugs and dirt from flying into their mouths.